psyomn/notes/specifications/multiple-data-sources-retrieve/mdsr.markdown

 For this particular example however we will be using simple files which should be thought of as modules - though not really complex ones in our case.

-First the implementation of the JSON retriever:
+First the implementation of the JSON retriever (NB: port 3000):

 ~~~~ruby
     require 'net/http'